 3. Compensation

 Manager shall pay Service Contractor compensation for Service Contractor's performance of the Contract Duties in the amounts and at the rates set forth in Exhibit B. Service Contractor shall bill Manager for such compensation not more frequently than monthly.
 Service Contractor shall bill Manager no later than ninety (90) days of completion of the Contract Duties, or if the Contract Duties are ongoing, no later than ninety (90) days after each month in which Contract Duties are performed.
 Service Contractor may not be paid for Contract Duties billed after such date; provided however, if there is no material harm in the delay, Owner/Manager shall make good faith efforts to pay delinquent billings.
 Notwithstanding anything in Exhibit B to the contrary, Manager shall pay Service Contractor only as and when Owner provides Manager with the funds to cover such payment pursuant to the Property Management Agreement.
 Manager shall not be liable to Service Contractor for failure to pay Service Contractor hereunder unless Manager fails to make payments to Service Contractor for which funds have been provided to Manager by Owner.
-Manager represents that the Property Management Agreement sets forth Owner’s obligation to provide funding for the Contract Duties in a timely manner
+Manager represents that the Property Management Agreement sets forth Owner’s obligation to provide funding for the Contract Duties in a timely manner.

 4. Standards of Performance